This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Caprese Salad

-This section shows how to make easy Caprese salad with balsamic, including step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make easy Caprese salad with balsamic, including step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Slice.
 Cut tomatoes and mozzarella into thick slices (8 slices of each).